zelitosaide/react-js-course/src/api/memo/react-api/README_MEMO.md

 A React component should always have [pure rendering logic](https://beta.reactjs.org/learn/keeping-components-pure).
 This means that it must return the same output if its props, state, and context haven't changed.
 By using `memo`, you are telling React that your component complies with this requirement, so React doens't need to re-render as long as its props haven't changed.
 When you use `memo`, your component will still re-render if its own state changes or if a context that it's using changes.

+In this example, notice that the `Greeting` component re-renders whenever `name` is changed (because that's one of its props), but not when `address` is changed (because it's not passed to `Greeting` as a prop):

 ### Updating a memoized component using state

 ### Updating a memoized component using a context